You are here

 What should I do if I learn I've passed an exemption exam?

 Students who exempt out of core courses may log into BOSS, Columbia Business School’s online course selection system, at boss.gsb.columbia.edu to select courses during the add/drop period.
 Instructions on how to use BOSS can be found by clicking the MBA Selection Guide tab to the left.
-If you would like additional guidance on courses to take or information on how to use the system, please visit the Office of Student Affairs in Uris 105.
-Student Affairs can also be reached at 212-854-5563 or email@example.com.
+If you would like additional guidance on courses to take or information on how to use the system, please visit the Office of Student Affairs in Uris 105 or Uris 113.
+Student Affairs can also be reached at 212-854-5563 or firstname.lastname@example.org.

 Does passing an exemption exam reduce the number of courses I need to take in order to graduate?